DAY ONE | TUESDAY, JULY 30

 11:45 FDA FIRESIDE CHAT: FOCUSING ON INNOVATIVE PATIENT ENGAGEMENT INITIATIVES

-Through research and exploration into new and innovative opportunities for engagement, thought leaders from the FDA will share insights and updates into current advocacy focused programs.
+Through research and exploration into new and innovative opportunities for engagement, a thought leader from the FDA will share insights and updates into current advocacy focused programs.
 A deep dive into existing efforts that are enhancing patient engagement will strengthen advocacy relations, allow information exchange, and foster positive partnerships between leaders from pharmaceutical companies and advocacy groups.
 As activities are streamlined and coordinated across the healthcare industry, advocacy professionals must align to ensure that leading-edge patient efforts remain at the center of the outreach strategy.

 Samir Shaikh, Deputy Director, Patient Affairs, FOOD AND DRUG ADMINISTRATION